danrusu/pact-provider-poc/FLOWS.md

 ## Deployment flows for Consumer and Provider to reach the **test** environment

-### 1. Consumner feature that does not change the consumer-provider contract
+### 1. Consumer feature that does not change the consumer-provider contract

 - **precondition** - a contract between consumer master branch and provider master branch is published and verified, and provider master is deployed to **test** environment